onosproject/onos-gui/docs/prerequisites.md

 ## Local kubernetes environment
 Some form of local kubernetes development environment is also needed.
-The core team uses [Kind], but there are other options such as [Minikube].
+The core team uses [Kind], but there are other options such as [Minikube] and [Microk8s] for Ubuntu.
+The **[onit]** (ONOS Integration Test tool) should be used to set up the cluster, or [deploy] gives more details on a Helm installation.

 ## IDE
 Some form of an integrated development environment is also recommended.
-The core team uses the [Intellij WebStorm IDE] from JetBrains, but there are many other options.
+The core team uses the Intellij [WebStorm IDE] from JetBrains, but there are many other options.
 Microsoft's [Visual Studio Code] is one such option and is available as a free download.

 ## License